Rue87/CDV01_Career_Goals_Reflection_RUNMAR25118_fto2502-b_B1_Runyararo-Marongwe_CDV01/README.md

      The industry requires you to be adaptable, and flexible.
 This aligns with the value of being able to change, and grow.

     - Identify any gaps or areas for further exploration.
+Gap:
+    The implemantation of AI in the healthsector for early warning systems for various healthcare challenges.
+Exploration:
+    AI-powered diagnostic tools can assist healthcare professionals by analyzing X-Rays, lab results ,and patient histories to identify conditins more accurately and quickly.

+Gap:
+    Web development can be strenuous and that can lead to developer burnout and reduced productivity.
+Exploration:
+    Developing AI-powered code generation and debugging tools.

 3. **Interests and Values**:

     - Describe your key interests related to your career.